 The Official Bit – My Author Biography

 Emma is a new voice in children’s literature, having successfully published an adult commercial fiction novel (Bloomsbury, UK) and two non-fiction titles (Ryland Peters and Small, UK/US).
 A First Class Honours graduate from the University of Queensland, Emma lived overseas for many years and now resides in Melbourne with her family, where she works in small business start-ups and passionately supports literacy projects in disadvantaged communities.
-She is an Ambassador and ‘Writer in Residence’ for the leading education charity Ardoch Youth Foundation; and a regular volunteer at the Book Bunker Scholastic Children’s Library, Royal Children’s Hospital, Melbourne.
+She is an Ambassador and ‘Writer in Residence’ for the leading education charity Ardoch.

-An experienced speaker and former Occupational Therapist, Emma has a strong interest in writing stories with positive themes and the inclusion of children with disabilities.
-She has several picture book and middle grade texts in various stages of development.
-Her picture books are feel-good rhyming adventures with the wisdom of Bob Graham and the energy of Julia Donaldson.
-While her middle grade books humorously showcase modern-day life, with particular appeal to reluctant-readers.
+An experienced speaker and former Occupational Therapist, Emma has a strong interest in writing stories with positive themes about science, maths and nature.
+She has several picture book and middle grade texts in various stages of development, and enjoys crafting narratives which will appeal to reluctant readers.

 And for something a bit more personal…Author Q&A

 I thought I’d do a Q&A format, based upon what people have asked me at various events since I became a fully-fledged author – be it at a social function or a formal book event.